A groundbreaking new discovery in mathematics!

 Join all four authors of the groundbreaking paper, David Smith, Joseph Samuel Myers, Craig Kaplan, and Chaim Goodman-Strauss, as they discuss their exciting mathematical discovery of the Hat, the first-ever shape that can tile the plane endlessly but only without ever quite repeating the pattern.
 Have your questions answered — or just enjoy the lively discussion — at this interactive Q&A session!
 Watch the video.

-Read about the Hat in The New York Times
+Read about it in The New York Times

 The New York Times has applauded this advancement in the world of mathematics, noting in a recent article that an Elusive ‘Einstein’ Solves a Longstanding Math Problem.